This article applies to:

 When you transfer an experiment that is running successfully on your experiment design machine to your data collection machine, it is often initially lacking certain configurations, settings, features, files, etc. that you need to run.
 It is possible to run into Runtime errors the first time you run the experiment on your data collection machine due to these differences.
 If you are having trouble running on your data collection machine when the experiment runs successfully on your experiment design machine, then please consider the following potential issues and how to address them:

 While multiple E-Run instances are allowed to be installed on a single data collection machine, you should ensure version compatibility between the E-Basic Script (e.g., .ebs3) files you generate and at least one of the installed instances.
-When you have multiple instances of E-Run on the same machine, but none are a direct match with the minor version the experiment was generated in, E-Prime does its best to find the closest match and gives compatibility information about your available options (INFO: E-Run Resolver dialog allows choosing runtime when no direct match is available ).
+When you have multiple instances of E-Run on the same machine, but none are a direct match with the minor version the experiment was generated in, E-Prime does its best to find the closest match and gives compatibility information about your available options (RELEASE INFO: E-Run Resolver dialog allows choosing runtime when no direct match is available ).
 However, there isn’t a guaranteed ability to run on your data collection machine without a direct minor version match.

 Operating System Compatibility